 In 2007, the Company's Board of Directors authorized the purchase by the Advisor from time to time in the open market of an indeterminate number of shares of the Company's common stock, in the Advisor's discretion, subject to compliance with the Company's and the Advisor's applicable policies and requirements of law.
-There were no such purchases during the three and six months ended June 30, 2013 and 2012.
+Pursuant to this authorization, during the six months ended June 30, 2014 the Advisor purchased 84,600 shares of the Company's common stock in the open market for \$716,146, including brokerage commissions.
+There were no such purchases during the six months ended June 30, 2013.

-In March 2011, the Company's Board of Directors authorized the purchase in a private placement of up to 1,000,000 shares of the Company's common stock, in the Advisor's discretion, subject to compliance with the Company's and the Advisor's applicable policies and requirements of law.
-There were no private placement purchases during the three and six months ended June 30, 2013 and 2012.
+In March 2011, the Company's Board of Directors authorized the purchase in a private placement of up to 1,000,000 shares of the Company's common stock, by the Advisor in its discretion, subject to compliance with the Company's and the Advisor's applicable policies and requirements of law.
+Pursuant to this authorization, on March 16, 2011, the Company issued and sold to the Advisor in a private placement 200,000 shares of common stock for \$2,000,000 or \$10.00 per share, which was the closing price of the Company's common stock price on The NASDAQ Global Select Market on that date.
+There were no private placement purchases during the three and six months ended June 30, 2014 and 2013.

-At June 30, 2013 and December 31, 2012, the Advisor owned and had the right to vote approximately 51,000 and 94,000 shares, respectively, of the Company's common stock, representing less than 1.0% of the total shares outstanding.
-On such dates, under compensation arrangements for its officers and employees the Advisor owned of record but did not have the right to vote an additional 125,000 and 261,000 shares, respectively, of the Company's common stock.
-At June 30, 2013 and December 31, 2012, other entities affiliated with the Administrator beneficially owned approximately 5,015,000 and 6,019,000 shares, respectively, of the Company's common stock, representing approximately 6.8% and 8.2% of the total shares outstanding.
+At June 30, 2014 and December 31, 2013, the Advisor owned and had the right to vote approximately 186,000 and 46,000 shares, respectively, of the Company's common stock, representing less than 1.0% of the total shares outstanding.
+On such dates, under compensation arrangements for its officers and employees the Advisor owned of record but did not have the right to vote an additional 61,000 and 125,000 shares, respectively, of the Company's common stock.
+At June 30, 2014 and December 31, 2013, other entities affiliated with the Administrator beneficially owned approximately 3,383,000 and 4,808,000 shares, respectively, of the Company's common stock, representing approximately 4.5% and 6.5% of the total shares outstanding.
 An entity affiliated with the Administrator has ownership and financial interests in the Advisor.